Nexilist/xap-client/README.md

 **Disclaimer: This code is for educational purposes only .**

 # Credits
-> arturzxc: For the features (ESP, Triggerbot) and X11Display's XTestFakeRelativeMotionEvent
+arturzxc: for the features (ESP, Triggerbot) and X11Display's XTestFakeRelativeMotionEvent

-> Koelion (Braziliana): Menu, Aimbot Calculations
+Koelion (Braziliana): menu, aimbot calculations

-> unknowncheats: Basic Knowledge and Offsets
+unknowncheats: basic knowledge and offsets

 # Previews